-- In the Name field enter a descriptive name for the incoming server flow to the Session Manager - In the Server Configuration drop-down menu, select the ASM9_Call_Server defined in Section 7.6 - In the Received Interface drop-down menu, select the Ext_Sig external SIP signalling interface defined in Section 7.3 - In the Signaling Interface drop-down menu, select the Int_Sig internal SIP signalling interface defined in Section 7.3 - In the Media Interface drop-down menu, select the Int_Med internal media interface defined in Section 7.3 - In the Routing Profile drop-down menu, select the Tele2 routing profile of the Tele2 SBC defined in Section 7.6 - In the Topology Hiding Profile drop-down menu, select the ASM9 topology hiding profile of the Session Manager defined in Section 7.7 and click Finish
+- Click on the Server Flows tab - Select Add Flow and enter details in the pop-up menu (not shown) - In the Name field enter a descriptive name for the incoming server flow to the Session Manager - In the Received Interface drop-down menu, select the external SIP signalling interface defined in Section 7.3 - In the Signaling Interface drop-down menu, select the internal SIP signalling interface defined in Section 7.3 - In the Media Interface drop-down menu, select the internal media interface defined in Section 7.3 - In the Routing Profile drop-down menu, select the routing profile of the Gamma SBC defined in Section 7.6 - In the Topology Hiding Profile drop-down menu, select the topology hiding profile of the Session Manager defined in Section 7.7 and click Finish

-8. Tele2 Configuration
+8. Gamma Configuration

-The configuration required by Tele2 to allow the tests to be carried out is not covered in this document and any further information required should be obtained through the local Tele2 representative.
+The configuration required by Gamma to allow the tests to be carried out is not covered in this document and any further information required shown be obtained through the local Gamma representative.